bancha001/weathernotification/README.md

 ### Assumptions and limitations

+1. Identity Provider integration is out of scope.
+With the current implementation, the valid tokens are ***valid-JWT-001'*** and ***valid-JWT-002'***,
-1. To allow notification configurable, the request structure is as below
+2. To allow notification configurable, the request structure is as below

    | Element Name | Data type | Cardinality | Description                                        |
    |----------|----------|-------------|----------------------------------------------------|